Computing Spectra -- On the Solvability Complexity Index Hierarchy and Towers of Algorithms: Proofs of Theorem and Theorem

+We let $\zeta_{m,n}$ be an approximation of $\sigma_1(P_mA^*P_nAP_m)$ from above, accurate to $n^{-1}$ and computed using finitely many arithmetic operations and comparisons (over $\mathbb{Q}$) with $\Delta_1$-information (Proposition \ref{REC_SING}).
+We also let $B_{m,n}$ denote the corresponding rational approximation of $P_nAP_m$ used in the computation, which without loss of generality, we assume to be accurate to at least $(2n)^{-1}$ in the operator norm.
+Let $b_n$ denote a rational approximation of $P_nb$ correct to $n^{-1}$.
+We can define

-Note that for every $A$, $b$, $m$, $n$ in view of Proposition \ref{PCholesky} and any standard algorithm for finite dimensional linear problems, these approximate solutions can be computed by finitely many arithmetic operations on finitely many entries of $A$ and $b$, hence $\Gamma_{m,n}$ are general algorithms in the sense of Definition \ref{alg} and require only a finite number of arithmetic operations.
-Moreover, they converge to $y_m:=(P_mA^*AP_m)^{-1}P_mA^*b$ as $n\to\infty$.
-It is well known that $y_m$ is also a (least squares) solution of the optimization problem $\|AP_my-b\|\to\min$, that is
+Note that for every $A$, $b$, $m$, $n$ in view of Proposition \ref{REC_SING} and any standard algorithm for finite dimensional linear problems, these approximate solutions can be computed by finitely many arithmetic operations on finitely many entries of $A$ and $b$ (with $\Delta_1$-information), hence $\Gamma_{m,n}$ are general algorithms in the sense of Definition \ref{alg} and require only a finite number of arithmetic operations.